sensible-hq/sensible-docs/readme-sync/v0/welcome/400 - concepts/300 - lines.md

 A *line* is a rectangular region containing text.
-Readers of left-to-right written languages think of lines as vertically ordered.
+English language readers think of lines as vertically ordered.
 But for Sensible, multiple lines  (shown as gray boxes) can exist at the same height on the page:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/line_concept.png)